rails/rails/guides/source/asset_pipeline.md

 #### Digested Assets in Views

-You can reference these digested assets in your views using standard Rails asset helpers like `asset_path`, `image_tag`, `javascript_include_tag`, `stylesheet_link_tag` and others.
+You can reference digested assets in your views using standard Rails asset helpers like `asset_path`, `image_tag`, `javascript_include_tag`, `stylesheet_link_tag` and others.

 For example, in your layout file, you can include a stylesheet like this: